 Earth crossed the orbital plane of 311P on UT 2013 December 31.08, permitting us to measure the extent of the dust perpendicular to the orbital plane, free from the effects of projection.
 The resulting December 31 image shows the nucleus with a bright tail consisting of dust ejected after UT 2013 August 21 extending to the east and a much fainter tail consisting of older dust to the west (Figure 2).
-Since tails B - G had largely dissipated already on UT 2013 December 08, we assume that most of the material seen to the east of the nucleus belongs to tail H, with a possible contribution from tail I.
+Since Tails B-G had largely dissipated already on UT 2013 December 8, we assume that most of the material seen to the east of the nucleus belongs to Tail H, with a possible contribution from tail I.

-Measurements of the Full Width at Half Maximum (FWHM) of the dust, θ_w , were obtained by averaging over segments of the tail, increasing in size as distance from the nucleus increased and the surface brightness dropped (Figure 8).
-The measurements reveal an extraordinarily narrow tail, with $\theta_w < 0.3''$ up to 30" to the East of the nucleus and $\theta_w < 0.4''$ up to 20" to the West.
+Measurements of the FWHM of the dust, θ_w , were obtained by averaging over segments of the tail, increasing in size as distance from the nucleus increased and the surface brightness dropped (Figure 8).
+The measurements reveal an extraordinarily narrow tail, with $\theta_w < 0''.3$ up to 30" to the east of the nucleus and $\theta_w < 0''.4$ up to 20" to the west.
 These widths correspond to physical FWHM $w_T = 436$ km and 580 km, respectively.